Panama Culture & Wildlife8 days & 7 nights, Private Journey

 Day 1Arrive Panama City

 Welcome to Peru!
 Upon arrival, you will be met and assisted to your hotel.
-The balance of the day will be at your leisure.Bristol Hotel - 2 Nights
+The balance of the day will be at your leisure.Central Hotel Panama - 2 Nights

 Day 2Panama City